TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 Extend the `get():` method in `api.py` to either get all data or data that matches a language parameter from the database by

-1. Validating the argument is "lang" and that the "lang" is only alpha characters for security
+1. Validating the argument is "lang" and that the "lang" is only alpha characters for security.
-2. Passing the language request to the dbHandler
+2. Passing the language request to the dbHandler.
-3. If no language is specified the wildcard `%` will be passed
+3. If no language is specified, the wildcard `%` will be passed.
-4. Return the data from dbHandler to the request
+4. Return the data from dbHandler to the request.
-5. Return the status `200`
+5. Return a status `200`.

 ```python
 def get():